barneyb/johann/README.md

 ### `table`

 A table/map/associative-array ADT, which has a reasonable interface (for a tree-based structure), and a linear-scan implementation.
 This is intended to eventually be a "class".
 Keys and values are arbitrary 64-bit values, with pass-by-value semantics, and otherwise generic/open-ended.
-The `Table_drop_owned` method can help if the table owns the key and/or value objects.
+The `Table_drop_owned` method can help if the keys and/or value are pointers to table-owned objects.

 * `Table* Table__new( fn* comparator )` - create a new empty table, where `comparator` points to a function which defines both equality and total order over the table's keys.
 * `bool Table_contains( Table* t, ? key )` - check whether `key` exists in `t`.